philrice/azure-monitor-baseline-alerts/docs/content/welcome/_index.md

 ---
 Welcome to the Azure Monitor Baseline Alerts (AMBA) site!
 The purpose of this site is to provide best practice guidance around key alerts metrics and their thresholds.
+This is a fork of the original repo.

 This sites is broken down into two main sections:
 1. **Services:** This section provides guidance for individual Azure services.
 For each service, there is a list of key alert metrics and the recommended thresholds.